gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/JSON.md

 At this point, you've verified that you are able to get JSON data from a server.
 Later in this section, you'll code the HTTP GET request to the server.
 First, focus on working with the JSON-encoded text that's returned to the client-side code.
-Two techiques you'll use are JSNI (JavaScript Native Interface) and GWT overlay types.
+Two techniques you'll use are JSNI (JavaScript Native Interface) and GWT overlay types.

 This is the JSON data coming back from the server.